-In my workshops, participants learn about hands-on, interactive and FUN experiential activities that are specifically designed to help kids feel.
+In my train-the-trainer workshops, participants learn about hands-on, interactive and FUN experiential activities that are specifically designed to help kids feel.
 Participants gain exposure to relationship-based approaches that are rooted in the arts, movement, outdoor education and social justice, always through the lens of creating the conditions for emotional safety.
 Most importantly, by trying many of these activities themselves, participants leave my workshops with invaluable insights and the confidence to lead the children and youth in their care through the very same experiences.

-Current workshop topics include:
+Current train-the-trainer workshop topics include: